SamKirby22/crypto-castle-rules/rules.md

 A Bounty in the DAO means a collection of work that can be completed by contributors for a reward, such as development or promotion of the Network or of the DAO itself.

-Bounties are first proposed as Concepts by the community, and there are four [types](#22-bounty-types) of Bounty that can be funded, each containing a series of [Tasks](#22-bounty-types) that are managed by the Bounty's [Admin](#4-admins), who earn a % commission of all rewards that the Bounty generates.
+Bounties are first proposed as Concepts by the community, and there are three [types](#22-bounty-types) of Bounty that can be funded, each containing a series of [Tasks](#22-bounty-types) that are managed by the Bounty's [Admin](#4-admins), who earn a % commission of all rewards that the Bounty generates.

 ## 2.1 Concepts

-All Bounties start as a Concept that is [proposed](#31-proposing-concepts) to the DAO by a community member.
+All Bounties start as a Concept [proposed](#31-proposing-concepts) to the DAO by a community member.

 Concepts are proposals for some work that the DAO should fund as a Bounty, that provide enough detail about the value proposition and requirements of the work to enable Contributors to complete it.